kasper-piskorski/docs/pages/platform/4-use-case.md

 toc: false
 ---

-MindmapsDB is perfect when you have heterogeneous data with complex relations that is challenging, unscalable, and cumbersome to model, query and maintain.
+Grakn is perfect when you have heterogeneous data with complex relations that is challenging, unscalable, and cumbersome to model, query and maintain.